Tools to Focus

 (defun ha-focus--command (osascript) "Runs OSASCRIPT by passing to the `osascript' command asynchronously." (async-start-process "focus-os" "osascript" 'ha-focus--command-callback "-e" osascript))

 process object given.
-However, you can see how I might want to display a bit more information when troubleshooting.
+As you can see how I might want to display a bit more information when troubleshooting.

 Minimal viable product.